devosu/react-native-demo/README.md

+This is the react native demo from the React Native DEV Workshop

 To start the app on expo run "npx expo start"

 Download the expo app from IoS or Android - the app is called Expo Go